-10. Improve the composition with basic photography tricks
+10. Improve the composition with basic restaurant food photography tips and tricks

 A common photography technique called the Rule of Thirds often ends up making an average looking item look more appealing.
 As per the technique, you need to divide a picture into a 3X3 grid.
 Your main subject (in this case the menu item) should be placed at a cross-section and not the center.
 The results?
 A more balanced image where the eyes naturally travel to the main subject of the photograph.

 11. Create waves

 To show multiple elements in a single image without making it look too crowded, place all elements to form a wave.
 Take the following image for an example.
 Everything in the picture is placed in a way that the final result resembles an inverted ‘S’.
 You don’t have to stick to the same shape of the curve.
 Get innovative and form waves with whatever props you have to achieve the right balance.
 This way you can show a lot through a single image without confusing the viewers.

 Restaurant photography doesn’t mean capturing only the fancy spots and good-looking food.
 Give your audience a peek into the kitchen where all the food is cooked.
 Capture your BOH (Back Of House) staff in action to get realistic more images.
 For instance, this picture by popular restaurant photographer Sebastian Coman shows a chef plating a dish to ensure all of them turn out looking just the same.